DSSD-Madison/HHI-appscript/README.md

 ### Local Development
-This project follows [this guide on AppScript](https://developers.google.com/apps-script/guides/typescript) to enable TypeScript development on AppScript
+This project follows [this guide on AppScript](https://developers.google.com/apps-script/guides/typescript) to enable TypeScript development on AppScript.

+It also follows [the instructions from the Github](https://github.com/google/clasp/blob/master/docs/typescript.md), which leads to [this page](https://github.com/google/clasp/blob/master/docs/esmodules.md) and [this repo](https://github.com/atti187/esmodules/blob/main/babel.config.js), in order to support ES modules syntax (import/export)

 This project requires node, npm, and clasp.